What is the difference between Gender Identity and Sexual Identity?

 Gender identity and sexual identity are often confused, but it’s important to understand how they are different.

-Gender identity is about how we see ourselves.
-Whereas sexual identity is about who we’re emotionally and physically attracted to.
+Gender identity is about how we see ourselves in terms of gender.
+Whereas sexuality is about who we’re emotionally, physically and romantically attracted to.

 Confusing gender identity and sexual identity often results in people making inaccurate assumptions about other people, which can affect how well we understand and communicate with others.

-Confusion about gender identity and sexual identity can also make it harder for people to understand themselves
+Confusion about gender identity and sexuality can also make it harder for people to understand themselves.
+Like Trans or gender diverse people who think they must be gay, lesbian or bisexual until better understanding their gender identity.

 I’m questioning my gender identity.
 Is it normal to feel…?

-Understanding yourself takes time, so it’s normal to have uncertain or conflicting thoughts and feelings about your gender identity.
+Understanding yourself takes time and so it’s normal to have uncertain or conflicting thoughts and feelings about your gender identity.
 But keep in mind:

-- Even if you start feeling comfortable expressing your gender identity, people may try to fit you into a box.
-Remember, gender is about much more than the gender binary
+- Even if you start feeling comfortable expressing your gender identity, people may try to fit you into boxes.
+Remember, gender is about much more than the gender binary.

-- You can change your mind!
-Understanding yourself takes time and it's normal to change your mind many times about how you label or express your gender identity before things ‘feel right’ for you
+- Gender identity isn’t set in stone.
+Understanding yourself takes time and it’s normal to change your mind many times about how you define and express your gender identity before things ‘feel right’ for you.

 What can I DO to help me feel more comfortable expressing my gender identity?